Relief of a Copulating Couple

 The purpose or symbolism of this relief is not clear.
 Perhaps it was a votive offering in a temple, a household item, or a tomb deposit.
 It may have conveyed the idea of rebirth through sexual regeneration.
-The affectionate gesture of the man placing his hand on the woman's cheek is most unusual.
-The significance of what appears to be a bird and of the largely destroyed image of another animal is unknown.
-The shape of the heads, the style of the wigs, and the robustness of the bodies are characteristic for art of the Ptolemaic Period.
+The affectionate gesture of the man, placing his hands on the woman’s cheek, is most unusual.
+The significance of what appears to be a bird and of a largely destroyed image of another animal is unknown.
+The shape of the heads, the style of the wigs, and the robustness of the bodies are characteristic of art of the Ptolemaic period.

 Charles Edwin Wilbour Fund

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.

 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please fill out our online application form

 For further information about copyright, we recommend resources at the United States Library of Congress

 , Copyright and Cultural Institutions: Guidelines for U.S. Libraries, Archives, and Museums